Lower Body Lift in Akron, OH

 A lower body lift is a procedure that helps reduce sagging skin by removing excess tissue from the inner thigh and lateral hip.
 The saggy skin could have been caused by weight loss, pregnancy, aging, or any other number of reasons.
 While liposuction and lower body lifts can be performed together, one does not replace the other.
 Liposuction removes fat from the body while the lift will tighten the skin where the fat was removed.
 The two make great partners, but one should not confuse the two procedures.

 People who maintain a steady weight are ideal for body lift procedures.
 If your weight fluctuates more than a few pounds, you plan on becoming pregnant, or you have underlying health conditions, it is not recommended that you have a lower body lift.
-While the procedure is a permanent lift, it will be reversed if rapid weight gain of more than a few pounds or extreme changes to your body occur.
+While the results of the procedure are intended to be enjoyed for many years, the results will be reversed if rapid weight gain of more than a few pounds or extreme changes to your body occur.
 A body lift procedure can be performed on an adult of any age, but you must have realistic goals and a steady diet.

 Good candidates are people with the following characteristics: